 The Feasibility Study consisted of steady state (power flow) and short-circuit analyses.
-The power flow analyses were performed using two power flow models developed for GI-2016-15, both of which are based on the WECC 2021 heavy summer (2021HS) base case.
+The power flow analyses were performed using two power flow models developed for GI-2016-19, both of which are based on the WECC 2021 heavy summer (2021HS) base case.
 The two power flow models are:

-- Benchmark Case which models the transmission system prior to the GI-2016-15 interconnection (i.e. Before GI-2016-15 case).
-This model includes the planned GI-2016-3 interconnection at the same POI and the planned 2021 transmission system topology. - Study Case that also models the 299 MW output of proposed GI-2016-15 interconnection (i.e. After GI-2016-15 case).
+- Benchmark Case which models the planned 2021 transmission system prior to the GI-2016-19 interconnection (i.e. Before GI-2016-19 case). - Study Case that also models the 150 MW output of the proposed GI-2016-19 interconnection (i.e. After GI-2016-19 case).

 The Pawnee - Daniels Park 345 kV project1 is a PSCo planned project for which the Colorado Public Utility Commission (CPUC) has approved a Certificate of Public Convenience and Necessity (CPCN) and has an in-service date of October 31, 2019.
-Studies for GI-2016-3 demonstrated that the Pawnee - Daniels Park project is the network upgrade needed to deliver the 600 MW output to the PSCo system.
-Therefore, that project was included in the power flow models even though the project in-service date is one year later than the requested in-service date for GI-2016-15.
-It is apparent from previous studies that GI-2016-15 would not be able to achieve 299 MW NRIS until at a minimum the Pawnee-Daniels Park project is in-service.
+Studies for GI-2016-3 demonstrated that the Pawnee - Daniels Park project is the network upgrade needed to deliver the 600 MW to the PSCo system.
+Therefore, that project was included in the power flow models.